 Christmas at the Falls at Noccalula Falls Park, Gadsden (November 25, 2021–January 1, 2022)

 Noccalula Falls Park and the City of Gadsden hold a big holiday celebration every year.
-Christmas at the Falls features millions of lights throughout the park illuminating walking trails or a magnificent view from the vantage of the park’s train.
+Christmas at the Falls features millions of lights throughout the park, illuminating walking trails or magnificent views from the park’s train's vantage.
 In addition to seeing impressive light displays, families can try cookie decorating, visit the petting zoo, and warm up with hot chocolate.
 Drop by to visit Santa Claus, take a picture, and send a letter to the North Pole in a special mailbox at the Old Post Office.

 Galaxy of Lights Nights is a truly magical experience at Huntsville Botanical Garden in Huntsville, Alabama.
 Bundle up and enjoy the Walking Nights, exploring dozens of larger-than-life displays on foot.
 Pay a visit to Santa and walk through snow falling inside the magical icicle forest.
 Cheer up with a cup of hot chocolate to complete your Galaxy of Light experience.
 Other options include Dog Walking Nights when pets are invited to the Botanical Garden and Driving Nights when visitors can explore the displays in the comfort of their own cars.
 Don't forget to stop by a delightful Christmas village to enjoy traditional holiday scenes and characters.

 Tinsel Trail is a spectacular free display of live Christmas trees that can be seen in Downtown Huntsville's Big Spring Park.
-Since 2010 volunteers, families, businesses and various organization decorate trees for the holidays.
+Since 2010 volunteers, families, businesses, and various organizations decorate trees for the holidays.
 Every winter, about 300 trees are sparkling with lights and colors for the whole community to enjoy.
-The Tinsel Trail can be accessed from Williams Avenue and Church Street where parking with meters is available.
+The Tinsel Trail can be accessed from Williams Avenue and Church Street, where parking with meters is available.